casbin/casbin-website/docs/LogError.md

 #### Supported loggers

-We provide some loggers to help you log informations.
+We provide some loggers to help you log information.

 <!--DOCUSAURUS_CODE_TABS-->